Why is your Approach To Employee Engagement Not Working?

 We need to explore the way we think and talk about employee engagement and wellness.
 Corporate wellness programs are mostly driven by anxieties about healthcare costs.
 Without a doubt, this is a valid concern, and it is undoubtedly better to invest forthrightly in defensive measures rather than pay at the back end on costly healthcare intercessions.

 We should design wellness programs more widely as proactive measures are mechanized toward getting the best out of our employees as well as us.
-We generally tend to think of peak performance as something that belongs to the world of cream of the crop athletes.
-But instead with the help of mind-body connection, it is within reach for all of us, in
+We generally tend to think of peak performance as something that belongs to the world of cream-of-the-crop athletes.
+But instead with the help of mind-body connection, it is within reach for all of us, in our own way.

 At Creative Social Intranet we also are better able to adapt to fast-growing and unexpected change, an absolute must in today’s disruption-driven economies.
 When someone has a nimble mind, we say they are good at thinking.
 The conditional connection between mind and body is no misfortune.
 If we can speak about well-trained athletes, we can speak about well-trained employees.